 This comfort food is made in the slow cooker, making it the perfect addition to your weekly meal prep.
 You can use beef or venison, depending upon your preference.
 Simply combine all the ingredients in the Crock-Pot, then “set it and forget it” for six hours.

-Do your childhood memories include your mom or grandma making you batch of chicken soup when you were sick?
+Do your childhood memories include your mom or grandma making you batch of chicken noodle soup when you were sick?
 This protein-packed, low carb soup is the gluten-free take on that classic chicken soup recipe.
 While you’ll lose the noodles, you’ll keep the flavor, giving you the same immune boost when you feel under the weather.

 This hearty stew recipe is packed full of meat and vegetables, making it a complete low carb meal.
 The thick consistency will keep you warm and satiated all winter long.
 Simply dice some onions, toss in some cloves of garlic for flavor, and serve it with a side of cauliflower mash.